-Halal is a multifaceted term that encompasses a broad range of activities.
-Halal, according to Al-Ghazali and Al-Qaradāwī, encompasses all significant sources of human sustenance, including animals, plants, natural materials, chemicals, and microbes.
-Additionally, it contains components from biotechnology that are utilised in the manufacture of food and other consumer items such as clothes, toiletries, and cosmetics.
-Thus, halal can be interpreted broadly to indicate that which is lawful for human consumption and usage under Islamic law.
-Permissibility or halalness is insufficient in and of itself when it comes to food goods.
+Ḥalal is a multifaceted term that encompasses a broad range of activities. Ḥalal, according to Al-Ghazali and Al-Qaraḍāwī, encompasses all significant sources of human sustenance, including animals, plants, natural materials, chemicals, and microbes.
+Additionally, it contains components from biotechnology that are utilised in manufacturing food and other consumer items such as clothes, toiletries, and cosmetics.
+Thus, ḥalal can be interpreted broadly to indicate what is lawful for human consumption and usage under Islamic law.
+Permissibility or ḥalalness is insufficient in and of itself regarding food goods.

 Additionally, it must satisfy the requirement of "goodness" (Tayyibīn), which refers to cleanliness, safety, and quality.
-This is because completed food items undergo a lengthy process, beginning with ingredient selection, material preparation, manufacture, production, storage, transfer, and distribution, all the way to customer service.
+This is because completed food items undergo a lengthy process, from ingredient selection, material preparation, manufacture, production, storage, transfer, and distribution, to customer service.
 Thus, the whole supply chain, from the source to the completed product, should adhere to both halal and ethical standards.
 Due to the fast growth of the halal business and its global recognition, there is an urgent need to expand its reach to include a broader range of consumer goods.
 Seven main areas comprise the halal industry: food services, consumer goods, financial services, pharmaceutical products, cosmetics products, halal logistics, and tourism.
 The halal industry's seven primary sectors may be classified into four broad segments: food and beverage, pharmaceuticals and health goods, cosmetics, and tourism and travel services.
-The report discussed the definition, origins, extent, prospects, difficulties, and possibilities in the Gambia's Ḥalal industry
+The report discussed the definition, origins, extent, prospects, difficulties, and possibilities in the Gambia's Halal industry.